 Criteria Supporting Feature Remarks and Explanations

-user is advised of the method for

-moving focus away.

-2.1.4 Character Key Shortcuts: If a Not Applicable
+2.1.4 Character Key Shortcuts: If a Supported

 keyboard shortcut is implemented

 in content using only letter

 (including upper- and lower-case

 letters), punctuation, number, or

 symbol characters, then at least one

 of the following is true:

 Turn off

 A mechanism is available to turn the

 shortcut off;

 Remap

 A mechanism is available to remap

 the shortcut to use one or more

 non-printable keyboard characters

 (e.g. Ctrl, Alt, etc).

 Active only on focus

 The keyboard shortcut for a user

 interface component is only active

 when that component has focus.